 Originally an entirely volunteer-run organization, JVNA hired its first full-time staff member, Jeffrey Spitz Cohan, in 2013 as its executive director.
-Under his leadership, in 2015 JVNA was renamed Jewish Veg and began to hire additional staff.
-Currently, Jewish Veg comprises five full-time staff members, a Board of Directors, an Advisory Council, a Rabbinic Council, and thousands of members across North America and elsewhere.
+In 2015 JVNA was renamed Jewish Veg and began to hire additional staff.
+Currently, Jewish Veg comprises three full-time staff members, a Board of Directors, an Advisory Council, a Rabbinic Council, and thousands of members across North America and elsewhere.

 Sara Eifler (she/they) coordinates Jewish Veg events and programs and conducts workshops, presentations, and interviews on Jewish veganism across North America.
 She is a rabbinic student in the ALEPH Ordination…Read More

 Jodi Krizer Graber (she/her) develops and maintains relationships with the valued and respected donors who support Jewish Veg as well as media representatives who promote the important work of the…Read More

 Liz Madsen (they/them) has extensive experience in communications and marketing at Jewish organizations.
 They became vegan for the animals and the environment, but they are also passionate about cooking and…Read More

 A dedicated animal advocate with a professional background in human resources, David currently serves as the board chair of Jewish Veg.
 He also serves on the Board of Directors of…Read More